UAE summons Iraq ambassador over Saudi 'terrorism' charge

-DUBAI (Reuters) - The United Arab Emirates summoned Iraq’s ambassador on Wednesday to protest against his prime minister’s accusation that its ally Saudi Arabia was funding “terrorism”, state new agency WAM reported.
+DUBAI (Reuters) - The United Arab Emirates summoned Iraq’s ambassador on Wednesday to protest against his prime minister’s accusations that its ally Saudi Arabia was funding terrorism, state news agency WAM reported, while Bahrain called the comments “irresponsible”.

 Saudi Arabia has already rejected Iraqi Prime Minister Nuri al-Maliki’s assertion on Saturday that it and Qatar were funding Sunni Muslim insurgents fighting in Iraq’s western Anbar province.